|

 and ward off the Angel of death.
 These are mere

+superstitions and revolting to the spirit of Islam.
 Another point to be remembered in giving names is that

 bondman ship of a child must be attached to Allah alone and